ugbodagadave/Travel-Agent/how-it-works.md

 2.  **AI Processing (`app/ai_service.py`):** Based on the current state, `get_ai_response` is called.
 It sends the conversation history to the **IO Intelligence API**, which asks clarifying questions until it has all the details (origin, destination, date, travel class, etc.).
 When complete, the AI returns the special tag `[INFO_COMPLETE]`.

+3.  **Check for Multiple Travelers:** The application sees the `[INFO_COMPLETE]` tag and immediately extracts the structured flight details, including the `number_of_travelers`.
+    *   **If there is only one traveler,** the flow continues to the next step as usual.
+    *   **If there are multiple travelers,** the system transitions to a new state: `GATHERING_NAMES`.
+It saves the session and asks the user to provide the full names of all travelers.

+#### Step 2a: Collecting Traveler Names (New)

+This step only occurs if there is more than one traveler.

+1.  **User Provides Names:** The user replies with the names, typically in a single message (e.g., "David Ugbodaga, Esther Ugbodaga").
+2.  **Name Extraction (`app/ai_service.py`):** The `extract_traveler_names` function is called.
+It uses another AI prompt to parse the user's message and pull out the exact number of names required.
-3.  **State Transition & Session Saving:** The web service sees the `[INFO_COMPLETE]` tag, transitions the user's state to `AWAITING_CONFIRMATION`, and saves the updated session back to **Redis**.
-The confirmation summary is sent back to the user as an immediate HTTP response.
+3.  **State Transition & Session Saving:** Once the names are successfully extracted, they are added to the session's `flight_details`.
+The state is transitioned to `AWAITING_CONFIRMATION`, and the session is saved to Redis.
+A confirmation message is sent to the user, now listing all extracted traveler names along with the other flight details.

 #### Step 3: The Asynchronous Handoff (The Background Thread)

 This is the most critical part of the architecture.

-1.  **User Confirms:** The user replies "Yes".
+1.  **User Confirms:** The user replies "Yes" to the confirmation message (which now includes all traveler names).
 The web service receives this message.
 2.  **Task Dispatching (`app/core_logic.py`):**
     *   The `process_message` function loads the session and sees the state is `AWAITING_CONFIRMATION`.
     *   It immediately sends the user the message "Okay, I'm searching for the best flights..."